-Risk Title: Adherence to Medium Term Finan cial Strategy Tron Trio.
-What is the risk?
-Failure to sustain a robust on-going medium term financial strategy in SHDC with adequate reserves to meet unforeseen circumstances, due to cost pressures and reduced income targets, council decisions, changes in Government policy with regard to business rates and affordable housing; Potential impact on delivering the MTFS, particularly if national/regional businesses successfully appeal against business rate valuations or litigation proceedings / legal challenges / planning appeals, etc. What could cause the risk to occur?
-Reduction in Government grant, increasing demand for services and other cost pressures and increased risks associated with localised business rates and council tax support.
-Additionally, income from activities may not materialise or may be reduced, e.g. a reduction in sales, fees and charges income or business rate appeals.
+Risk Title: Adherence Adherence to Medium Term Financial Strategy What is the risk?
+Failure to sustain a robust on-going medium term financial strategy in SHDC with adequate reserves to meet unforeseen circumstances, due to cost pressures and reduced income targets, council decisions, changes in Government policy with regard to business rates and affordable housing; Potential impact on delivering the MTFS, particularly if national/regional businesses successfully appeal against business rate valuations or litigation proceedings/legal challenges/planning appeals, etc. What could cause the risk to occur?
+Reduction in Government grant, increasing demand for services and other cost pressures and increasing associated with localised business rates and council tax support.
+Additionally, income from activities may not materialise or may be reduced, e.g. a reduction in sales, fees and charges income business rate appeals.
 The amount of income received can be adversely affected by a fall in collection rates due to economic downturn, the effects of the pandemic and other factors such as the bankruptcy/liquidation of large ratepayers or any sizeable rateable value reductions achieved by business rated properties in the area.
-Risk Scoring Likelihood of risk occurring 3 (Possible) Mhat are we doing to reduce the risk?
+Risk Scoring Likelihood o f risk occurring 3 (Possible) Mhat are we doing to reduce the risk?
 Robust horizon scanning to monitor changes in Impact Financial 4 (Major) Government policy.
 SLT awareness of the risks, cautious approach to Service Quality 4 (Major) budgeting and robust systems of financial control.
-The Reputation 4 (Major) Council is not intending to rely heavily on sources of income which may not be sustainable Legal / Regulatory 4 (Major) e.g. New Homes Bonus.
-2. SLT actively participate in Government consultations, MP discussions and keep Health and Safety 2 (Minor) aware of changes and the response by peer group, Morale / Staffing 2 (Minor) ensuring where appropriate the learning from this is incorporated into strategic plans.
+The Reputation 4 (Major) Council is not intending to rely heavily on sources of income which may not be sustainable Legal/Regulatory 4 (Major) e.g. New Homes Bonus.
+2. SLT actively participate in Government consultations, MP discussions and keep Health and Safety 2 (Minor) aware of changes and the response by peer group, Morale/Staffing 2 (Minor) ensuring where appropriate the learning from this is incorporated into strategic plans.
 3. SLT engaged in the development of the MTFS.
-Current Update (March 2023) Council has South Hams line services million per a of uncertaint We had exp Government funding refor As at the up (22/23) finant continued to work in part to achieve annual savin.
-Between both Councils nnum.
-However, the Cory in the wider economy ected a longer term finar again made only a sing the to come forward during the to Executive in Marticial year of £127,000 - thership with West I gs of £3.9 million are the annual shared uncils continue to fact and constraints on photoal settlement to be le year settlement being 2023. ch 2023, the Council or 1.2% of our annual e made in December 2022 however ut with a commitment for consultation on further I is forecasting a budget surplus for the current
+Current Update (March 2023) development of the MTFS.
+The Executive considered the Medium Term Financial Strategy for the Council in September 2022.
+The Council has continued to work in partnership with West Devon Borough Council which has allowed South Hams to achieve annual savings of £3.9 million and more importantly protect all statutory front line services.
+Between both Councils the annual shared services savings being achieved are over £6 million per annum.
+However, the Councils continue to face considerable financial challenges as a result of uncertainty in the wider economy and constraints on public sector spending.
+We had expected a longer term financial settlement to be made in December 2022 however Government again made only a single year settlement but with a commitment for consultation on further funding reforms to come forward during 2023.
+As at the update to Executive in March 2023, the Council is forecasting a budget surplus for the current (22/23) financial year of £127,000 - or 1.2% of our annual budget.
+In February 2023, Full Council considered the proposals for a balanced budget for 2023/24.